Department of Defense HIV/AIDS Prevention Program

 Length and Time Phasing of Assistance

 Length and Time Phasing of Assistance: Funding will reflect the period of performance and may be awarded incrementally.
-Normally, projects are funded for one year of operations.
+Generally, projects are funded for one year of operations.
 Funds are normally provided in individual grants according to a quarterly schedule of payments.
 Funding may be awarded incrementally.

 Who do I contact about this opportunity?